Centered hexagonal number: Properties

 The difference between (2n)^{2} and the nth centered hexagonal number is a number of the form 3n^{2} + 3n − 1, while the difference between (2n − 1)^{2} and the nth centered hexagonal number is a pronic number.

 Applications

-Centered hexagonal numbers have practical applications in packing problems.
-They arise when packing round items into larger round containers, such as Vienna sausages into round cans, or combining individual wire strands into a cable.
+Many segmented mirror reflecting telescopes have primary mirrors comprising a centered hexagonal number of segments (neglecting the central segment removed to allow passage of light) to simplify the control system.
+Some examples: